erhanertem/erhanertem/README.md

 ### About Me

 I'm an enthusiastic and detail-oriented self-taught junior developer coming from a background in construction and architecture.
-My interest in coding stemmed from a personal website project for my company using Adobe Muse at a hobbyist level and has grown into a passion since then.
+My interest in coding stemmed from a personal website project that I have created for my company using Adobe Muse at a hobbyist level and has grown into a passion since then.

 <img src="./img/critical-thinking.gif" width="30px"/> I’m currently learning JavaScript, aiming to equally balance my skills between frontend and backend technologies.